purplebase/purplestack/CONTEXT.md

 **Always check for existing utilities before creating new ones.** The project includes several utility classes that should be used consistently:

-- **TimeUtils.formatTimestamp()**: Use this for all timestamp formatting instead of creating custom time formatting logic
+- **TimeUtils & TimeAgoText**: Use for all timestamp formatting with both static and reactive options
 - **Utils (from models package)**: Use for all Nostr-related utilities (key generation, encoding/decoding, etc.)
 - **NoteParser**: REQUIRED for displaying any note content - never display raw note text

-Example:
+**Time Formatting Guidelines:**
+- Use `TimeAgoText` for timestamps that need to auto-update (feeds, chats, live content)
+- Use `TimeUtils.formatTimestamp()` for static displays that don't need updates

+Examples:
 ```dart
 // ❌ Don't recreate time formatting
 String _formatTime(DateTime dateTime) {